Hassan Al Thawadi - 2022 Qatar World Cup will unify a post Covid-19 world | Goal.com

 "It may sound idealistic, but Covid-19 has made us realise we are all social creatures.
 The impact on our mental health, the uncertainty, social distancing, not being able to engage with each other – everyone misses human interaction.
 I’ve always dreamed big and said this is a World Cup to bring people together – and goodness knows, after Covid, we have to come back together.
 We need to get over this and celebrate collectively during Qatar 2022."

 Al Thawadi did admit that it might take some time before people start travelling across the world freely.
-But he said Qatar are in discussions with experts and other organisers in similar predicament like Tokyo Olympics organisers in order to plan for various scenarios.
+But he said Qatar are in discussions with experts and others in similar predicaments like Tokyo Olympics organisers in order to plan for various scenarios.

 "It’s difficult for anyone to paint a clear picture of a post-Covid world.
 This is the first time in the modern world where all economic activity has come to a standstill and there are big implications on business, employment and livelihoods.